tronprotocol/tronweb/README.md

 You can access either version specifically from the `dist/` folder.

 TronWeb is also compatible with frontend frameworks such as Angular, React and Vue.

-You can also ship TronWeb in a Chrome extension.

 ## Installation